dgatf/msrc/README.md

 # ESC RPM telemetry to Smartport

-The PWM or digital signal from ESC can be converted to Smartport and sent to the receiver.
+The PWM or digital signal from ESC can be converted to Smartport and send to the receiver.
 An Arduino Nano can convert this signal to Smartport protocol (FrSky)

 ## ESC telemetry